bmedicke/webappsec/readme.md

 **All endpoints that have the ability to change the database are POST**.
-(As far as I know only `POST` and `GET` methods are allowed in forms, so I am limited to these, even if it is not quite conform with REST)
+(As far as I know only `POST` and `GET` methods are allowed in forms, so I am limited to these for now, even if it is not quite conform with REST)

 ---